awickert/gFlex/README.md

 Landlab is an in-development (but nearing release) Earth-surface modeling framework built to facilitate easy integration of geomorphic, ecological, hydrological, geological, etc. Earth-surface related models to simulate and investigate the links between multiple processes. gFlex can be linked with Landlab, and the code to do this is available within the Landlab repository at https://github.com/landlab/landlab/tree/master/landlab/components/gFlex.

 The Landlab interface to gFlex also provides gFlex with the Community Surface Dynamics Modeling System (CSDMS) [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description) interface.
 This allows it to be run as a coupled component across multiple programming languages and paradigms as part of the CSDMS community of models.
 For more information on model coupling with CSDMS, see the example presentation at http://csdms.colorado.edu/w/images/CSDMS_lecture7.pdf and the paper on the model coupling published by [Peckham et al., "A component-based approach to integrated modeling in the geosciences: The design of CSDMS"](http://www.sciencedirect.com/science/article/pii/S0098300412001252).

+## Utilities

+The "utilities" folder currently contains only one program, `flexural_wavelength_calculator.py`.
+Operating it is simple and fairly rudimentary: just edit the input variables directly in the calculator Python file, and then run it to see what the flexural parameter, first zero-crossing point (on the load-side of the forebulge), and the flexural wavelength.